blacktop/docker-elasticsearch-alpine/README.md

 #### 5.0 failing to start

 In order to use `blacktop/elasticsearch:5.0` you must also supply the environment variable: `ES_JAVA_OPTS="-Xms2g -Xmx2g"` for it to successfully start.
+I am including it by default in the Dockerfile for now.

 ### Issues